microsoft/pxt-adafruit/docs/js/types.md

 ```

 ### ~hint
-For the micro:bit, all elements of an array must have the same type.
+For the @boardname@, all elements of an array must have the same type.
 ### ~